djmk/Streamlit-UCI/Heart Disease Data Set/readme.md

 #

 ## Requirements to run the code
-`All the necessary installation are given in requirements.txt file`
+`All the required library to run this code are given in the requirements.txt file`

 ## For running the code
 To run the code type `streamlit run heart.py` in your terminal.
 After that, a web will be opened in your default browser.

+`Play with it...Happy coding...`